“So far, the Nokia 8110 4G may just be the ultimate backup phone to your smartphone.”

 The 2.4-inch screen isn’t too sharp, but it’s bright and handily did the job in our quick tests.
 Don’t expect much at all from the 2-megapixel camera on the back, but it’s there in case you need it.
 There’s also 4GB of internal storage to store some music and files.

 The phone has a 1,500mAh battery, which HMD said offers a standby time of 25 days.
-That’s a big incentive for these feature phones as secondary devices to your smartphone — especially when traveling.
+That’s a big incentive for these feature phones as secondary devices to your

 A.I. and modern apps on a feature phone